 So where does the blue come from?

-When I paddled out to see how the work was coming along, I couldn’t help but stop at the springs and hop into the refreshing water.
+When I paddled out to see how the Save Crystal River work was coming along, I couldn’t help but stop at the springs and hop into the refreshing water.
 While I was drifting through the springs, it brought me to the question at hand.
 Why are springs blue?

-Next time you’re out at Three Sisters or any other spring, think about how the water you’re swimming through, or paddling on, is rainwater, filtered and cooled through rock, colored by minerals, and reflecting dissolved earth crystals and the blue sky.
+Next time you’re out at Three Sisters, think about how the water you’re swimming through, or paddling on, is rainwater filtered and cooled through rock and colored by individual water molecules.
 You’re not only swimming through the water we drink and wash our hands with, but also one of nature’s miracles.
 No wonder the manatees love it!